-Law Office of Brodsky & Smith, LLC Announces Investigation of Sauer-Danfoss, Inc.
+Law Office of Brodsky & Smith, LLC Announces Investigation of Sterling Bancorp, Inc.

-BALA CYNWYD, Pa.--(BUSINESS WIRE)-- Law office of Brodsky & Smith, LLC announces that it is investigating potential claims against the Board of Directors of Sauer-Danfoss, Inc. ("Sauer-Danfoss" or the "Company") (NYS: SHS) relating to the proposed acquisition by Danfoss A/S ("Danfoss").
+BALA CYNWYD, Pa.--(BUSINESS WIRE)-- Law office of Brodsky & Smith, LLC announces that it is investigating potential claims against the Board of Directors of Sterling Bancorp, Inc. ("Sterling" or the "Company") (NYS: STL) relating to the proposed acquisition by Provident New York Bancorp ("Provident").

-Under the terms of the transaction, Sauer-Danfoss shareholders will receive only $49.00 in cash for each share of Sauer-Danfoss stock they own.
-The investigation concerns possible breaches of fiduciary duty and other violations of state law by the Board of Directors of Sauer-Danfoss for not acting in the Company's shareholders' best interests in connection with the sale process to Danfoss.
-The transaction may undervalue the Company and will result in a loss many Sauer-Danfoss shareholders.
-For example Sauer-Danfoss stock traded at $60.25 on May 11, 2011 and $52.73 as recently as November 29, 2012.
-In addition, Danfoss currently owns approximately 76% of Sauer-Danfoss's outstanding shares and may be taking advantage of its position as the majority shareholder.
+Under the terms of the transaction, Sterling shareholders will receive only 1.2625 shares of Provident stock for each share of Sterling stock they own.
+The investigation concerns possible breaches of fiduciary duty and other violations of state law by the Board of Directors of Sterling for not acting in the Company's shareholders' best interests in connection with the sale process.
+The transaction may undervalue the Company as an analyst has set a price target for Sterling stock $11.50 per share.

 Brodsky & Smith, LLC

 Jason L. Brodsky, Esquire